 As an Amazon Associate, we earn from qualifying purchases made on our website.
 If you make a purchase through links from this website, we may get a small share of the sale from Amazon and other similar affiliate programs.
 You can read our complete legal information for more details.

-When consider an iPad vs Laptop and the pros and cons between the two; its important to consider whether or not you want to replace your laptop with your iPad.
+When considering an iPad vs Laptop and the pros and cons between the two; its important to consider whether or not you want to replace your laptop with your iPad.
 Doing so will allow you the capabilities of a laptop when you add a wireless keyboard and mouse as an attachment.

 There are a few advantages of using an iPad rather than a MacBook.
 These include a touch screen that is both super portable and will let you use an Apple Pencil or stylus to draw, write, and enhanced navigation of the screen.
 It will also provide additional apps you can’t find on traditional devices, and most importantly the extreme portability and durability a tablet provides.